gpsaggese/umd_data605/projects/tutorial_git/tutorial_git.md

   refs
   ```

-- The project is clean
+- The project is clean:
   ```
   > git status
   On branch main